mcadamm4/Delock/docs/blog/blog.md

 Here are the instructions:

-- Add the image to your repo (probably using the +images+ sub-directory here).
+- Add the image to your repo (probably using the `images` sub-directory here).
   The cat example above is in `./images/cat.jpg`.

 - Commit that and push it to your repo.